Fire Marshal’s Office

 The mission of the Gulfport Fire Department Fire Marshal’s Office (FMO) is to protect life and property through the development and application of fire prevention engineering, education and enforcement.
 The Gulfport Fire Marshal’s Office is located at Fire Station 17 at 5314 23rd Avenue South.
 Gulfport, Florida 33707.

 The Fire Marshal is responsible for administering fire safety education, fire cause determination, inspection of business and multi-family occupancies.
 In addition to the FMO staff, all personnel assigned to the Operations Division carry a great deal of responsibility for assisting in the fire prevention mission of the department.
-Currently the Fire Chief serves as the Fire Marshal for the City:
+Deputy Chief Lundh currently holds the position of Fire Marshal for the City of Gulfport.

 Inspections & Enforcement

 In 1995, the Gulfport FMO began charging fees for inspections of businesses.
 We will provide online information for businesses regarding this program.
 The FMO enforces the 2007 Florida Fire Code (FFC) and referenced NFPA Standards along with local amendments incorporated into the Gulfport Municipal Code (MC).

 The FMO is responsible for providing fire code plan review and inspection services.
 These services include pre-construction site plan reviews, construction final inspections, existing commercial building inspections, plan review and testing of fire protection systems, and reviewing storage plans for high-piled combustible and hazardous materials.

 Presently One Part-time Fire Inspector is assigned to this task.
 The offices at the fire department are next door to the City Building Department to allow a seamless plan review process with other city inspection departments and officers.